-If you are coming from a UNIX or VMS background, you are familiar with the hierarchical structure of folders, subfolders, and files under Windows.
-But if you are familiar with OS/390, CMS, or VSE, you may be used to a different file structure.
+If you are coming from a UNIX or OpenVMS background, you are familiar with the hierarchical structure of folders, subfolders, and files under Windows.
+But if you are more familiar with z/OS, you may be used to a different file structure.
 It is important to understand how Windows files are stored and named before you begin to use SAS software to create and manage files.